penske-media-corp/pmc-wp-local-data-cli/README.md

 This plugin provides handlers for both post types that are native to WordPress, as well as those found in Core Tech.
-Any post type that is registered in a brand's theme must have a handler added to the theme or its objects will be removed by this plugin.
+Any post type that is registered in a brand's theme must have a handler added to the theme or its objects will be removed by the trimming process.
 The plugin provides a filter that allows a brand theme to register its instances of the `PMC\WP_Local_Data_CLI\Query_Args` class.

 Consider this example: